 sudo apt-get update && sudo apt-get -y upgrade

-Once the upgrade is completed, you can move on and install Pip on your Ubuntu VPS.
-The installation of Pip is very simple.
+Once the upgrade is completed, you can move on and install Pip onto your Ubuntu VPS.
+The installation of Pip is very simple, and is done through “apt-get”.
 The only thing you need to do is to run the following command:

 sudo apt-get install python-pip